discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 Fails because now the package containing the app is no longer in `requirements.txt`, and Posit Connect can't find the module to run.

-Finally, after few more trial and errors I found the solution in the `--no-hashes` option of the `uv export` command.
+Finally, after a few more trial and errors, I found the solution in the `--no-hashes` option of the `uv export` command.

 Then, I needed to use `uv` to generate the manifest too.
 And `uv` has this nice feature where a tool can be invoked without installing it, which is handy for the `rsconnect-python` package.
-Here the `--entrypoint` needs to be set up so that Posit Connect knows that the app is in the installed package.
+Here, the `--entrypoint` needs to be set up so that Posit Connect knows that the app is in the installed package.

 The full `uv` set of commands is: